Building the Future of Israel

 The group began with a statement.
 They established Sansana – the first new community in the Negev after fifteen years of stagnancy.
 Pioneering in Israel had entered a new era, and OR Movement was born.

-8 New communities were established by OR Movement: Sansana, Merchav Am, Be’er Milka, Givot Bar, Mitzpeh Ilan, Eliav, Carmit, and Chiran.
+9 New Towns were established by OR Movement: Sansana, Merchav Am, Be’er Milka, Givot Bar, Mitzpeh Ilan, Eliav, Carmit, and Dror.

-34 Seed Groups of young pioneering families have been guided to the Negev & Galilee.
+51 Seed Groups (Pioneering Impact Groups) have been guided to the Negev & Galilee.

-93 Public and community infrastructure projects have been completed, including: community centers, entrances, synagogues, mikvahs, early education centers, sports fields, parks, residential buildings, temporary camps, and more.
+110 Public and Community infrastructure projects have been completed, including: community centers, entrances, synagogues, mikvahs, early education centers, sports fields, parks, residential buildings, temporary camps, and more.

 Awards